rba1aji/Temperature-Converter/README.md

 # Temperature-Converter
-My first website with HTML, CSS and Java Script
+My first website with pure HTML, CSS and Java Script
 <br/>
 <h3>Purpose:</h3> can be used to convert or change the unit of temperature.
 <br/>